CytopiaTeam/Cytopia/README.md

 If any dependencies are missing, you will receive an error here.
 If you are using Windows and have manually installed SDL2, you will need to update your PATH environment variable to point to it.

+Note: If you want to change your install directory (per default it's set to ../install) add the definition `-DCMAKE_INSTALL_PREFIX=/foo/bar` to your cmake call.

 Once the build is configured, you can then compile it using:

     cmake --build .

+To install the project,

+  cmake --build . --target install

 #### Coding guidelines